tadyen/ae_studio_challenge/README.md

 ## Observations

-We are given a 3x3 grid of boards, within each board, a 3x2 set of tiles.
+We are given a 3x3 grid of blocks, within each block, a 3x2 set of tiles.

-On each Board, the tiles are blank by default
+On each block, the tiles are blank by default

 - However, 1 tile must be Filled, and 1 tile must be Slashed.
 - The same tile can be both Filled and Slashed, and it satisfies the criteria.
-- There cannot be more than 1 tile nor more than 1 slash on the same board.
+- There cannot be more than 1 tile nor more than 1 slash on the same block.
-- Board arrangements can repeat but seems inconsistent
+- Block arrangements can repeat but seems inconsistent
 - Typed-tile positions can repeat but seems inconsistent

-## Deeper observations
+## Deeper observations & thought process

 ### Non-linear / inconsistent translations

-Running an assumption that we have a grid-of-boards arrangened as
+Running an assumption that we have a grid-of-blocks arrangened as

 ``` md
  1 | 2 | 3